-CRAFTY'S COCKTAIL KITS - NOW AVAILABLE!
+MUDDLERS COCKTAIL KITS - NOW AVAILABLE!

-Believe it or not, someone at Crafty’s has 20 years experience in crafting the perfect cocktail!
+Believe it or not, someone at Crafty’s has over 20 years experience in crafting the perfect cocktail!
 So we’ve been refining our ingredients and instructions to make sure you can make it in the exact way to make it the way we would.
 In your pyjamas.
 Or ballgown.

-We might be missing perching at our favourite bar but there’s no need to miss out on great drinks too.
 Go on, what are you waiting for?
 Try something different from your favourite Letchworth beer shop!

-We’re starting with the 6 cocktails below, adding more soon.
 Check out our handy Hints & Tips to help you on your way.

 NO. 1 - MOJITO